kimmokal/Jetter/README.md

 | PV_npvsGood | UInt_t | The number of good reconstructed primary vertices |
 | Pileup_nPU | UInt_t | The number of pileup interactions that have been added to the event in the current bunch crossing |
 | Pileup_nTrueInt | Float_t | The true mean number of the poisson distribution for this event from which the number of interactions in each bunch crossing has been sampled |

-There are also variables for 'jet images' (arXiv:1612.01551 [hep-ph]), for which every Particle Flow (PF) candidate within the area Δη<1 && Δϕ<1 around the jet center is saved.
-This includes particles which are not part of the jet.